murase00625/multimaker-frostburn/README.md

 As this is an experimental project, I'm not accepting patches or pull requests at this time.
 Those brave souls who wish to use this mod as a base for their mods are more than welcome to fork it (see License below).

+## Changelog

+Changes from the mod for 1.8.9:

+- Removed all packages, resource folders, and mods named "makersville" to FINALLY eliminate rendering bugs caused by laziness.
+Old mod code moved to a "misc" subpackage under multimaker.
+- Updated rendering helper class to use 1.9+ code and removed its dependency on the mod ID.
+- Updated all Item and Block initialization code to use 1.9+ requirements (primarily, registry names instead of unlocalized names).
+- Updated en_US.lang to use the generated unlocalized names.
+- Added Combustible Lemons: Monkey-patched an issue where the initial velocity for thrown Combustible Lemons was zero.
+- Added Lemonade.

 ## License

 The MIT License (MIT)